wpsocio/wp-projects/plugins/wptelegram-comments/src/readme.txt

 == Changelog ==

-= 1.2.3 =
+= 1.2.4 =
-- Performance improvements
+- Fixed the i18n initialization to delay it to init

 [See full changelog](https://github.com/wpsocio/wptelegram-comments/blob/main/CHANGELOG.md)